Inverse Scaling in Test-Time Compute: Implementation Details

 \subsection{Prompt Details}

 \paragraph{Controlled Overthinking System Prompt.} As discussed in \cref{sec:method_test_time_compute}, we control the length of the thinking traces via prompting.
 Specifically, we use keywords (\ie ``don't think'', ``think'', ``think harder'', and ``ultrathink''---inspired by the Claude Code documentation~\citep{claudecode}) along with specifying the requested reasoning budget in the system prompt: \prompt{Controlled Overthinking System Prompt (with reasoning budget)}{ Use a thinking process to analyze the problem step-by-step.\\ You have a thinking token budget of about \texttt{\{\{reasoning\_budget\}\}} tokens (IMPORTANT: \texttt{\{\{thinking\_keyword\}\}}!
 YOU MUST USE ALL OF YOUR THINKING TOKENS).\\ At the end, select your answer from the provided options and clearly indicate it using <answer>X</answer> format. } To evaluate performance without extended reasoning, we can explicitly turn off the thinking mode of Claude Sonnet 4 and provide a different system prompt that instructs the model not to think. \prompt{Controlled Overthinking System Prompt (without reasoning budget)}{ Don't think.
-Directly provide your answer and clearly indicate your final answer using <answer>X</answer> format. } To evaluate the performance in the natural overthinking setup, we omit any keywords that instruct the model to think for longer. \prompt{Natural Overthinking System Prompt}{ Use a thinking process to analyze the problem step-by-step.\\ At the end, provide your answer and clearly indicate it using <answer>X</answer> format. }
+Directly provide your answer and clearly indicate your final answer using <answer>X</answer> format. }